-- 1.2 The international situation since the 20th Congress has been characterized by: - (i) An uncertain and tenuous recovery from the global financial crisis of 2008. - (ii) The continuing US effort to retain its hegemonic role globally through military interventions and its dominant role in the world capitalist system through its control of the financial and banking systems, the dollar as the reserve currency and key technology. - (iii) The destructive consequences of the US-led interventions in Iraq, Libya and Syria in West Asia and Afghanistan, resulting in widespread human casualties and rising Islamist extremism. - (iv) A new round of confrontation with Russia due to US and Nato powers expansion eastwards and more specifically in Ukraine. - (v) The US concentration on Asia and the consequent strategic and military manoeuvres aimed at containing China's growing power and influence. - (vi) The growing strategic cooperation between Russia and China; the BRICS countries taking steps to strengthen mutual cooperation; regional cooperation in Latin and South America; all this resulting in strengthening of the trend of multipolarity.

-- (vii) The struggles of the working class and popular movements against austerity measures in Europe and the emergence of new Left and popular parties and movements. - (viii) The Left-led governments that continue to struggle as in Venezuela in the face of rising imperialist backed opposition.
-They have maintained their support for an alternative path as in Bolivia, Uruguay and Ecuador.
+- (iii) The destructive consequences of the US-led interventions in Iraq, Libya and Syria in West Asia, resulting in widespread human casualties and rising Islamist extremism. - (iv) A new round of confrontation with Russia due to US and Nato powers expansion eastwards and more specifically in Ukraine. - (v) The US concentration on Asia and the consequent strategic and military manoeuvres aimed at containing China's growing power and influence. - (vi) The growing strategic cooperation between Russia and China; the BRICS countries taking steps to strengthen mutual cooperation; regional cooperation in Latin and South America; all this resulting in strengthening of the trend of multi-polarity. - (vii) The struggles of the working class and popular movements against austerity measures in Europe and the emergence of new Left and popular parties and movements. - (viii) The Left-led governments that continue to struggle as in Venezuela in the face of rising imperialist backed opposition.They have maintained their support for an alternative path as in Bolivia, Uruguay and Ecuador.